Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

      ![Scoreboard and Results](https://user-images.githubusercontent.com/83303996/139327289-2ed2c1da-ad25-4716-8e34-965e268a06dd.PNG)

   * Player and computer Images
     * These have a standard image with a battle stance that is mirrored for the computer, this gives the game a playful but serious feel.
+These have now been deleted now that lizard and spock have been added , but also they did clutter the screen espicially on smaller devices.
     ![Battle Area](https://user-images.githubusercontent.com/83303996/151927879-df8ae5ec-e68b-47fc-80ce-bb1703f6bfc5.PNG)

   * Footer
-    * The footer section shows the rules of paper rock scissors.
+    * The footer section shows the rules of rock, paper, scissors, lizard, spock.
      ![Footer](https://user-images.githubusercontent.com/83303996/151927832-29b91edd-c8b5-4a3e-be3b-68196d58c4e5.PNG)

  * Features To Be Implemented